tcfuture/create-react-app/packages/react-dev-utils/README.md

 Prints hosting instructions after the project is built.

-Pass your parsed `package.json` object as `appPackage`, your the URL where you plan to host the app as `publicUrl`, `output.publicPath` from your webpack configuration as `publicPath`, the `buildFolder` name, and whether to `useYarn` in instructions.
+Pass your parsed `package.json` object as `appPackage`, your URL where you plan to host the app as `publicUrl`, `output.publicPath` from your webpack configuration as `publicPath`, the `buildFolder` name, and whether to `useYarn` in instructions.

 ```js
 const appPackage = require(paths.appPackageJson);